 In an overhead valve engine, the camshaft sits in-between the cylinder heads of the engine.
-Sometimes people refer to this as a cam in block style of setup.
+Sometimes people refer to this as a cam-in-block style of setup.
 The crankshaft in an OHV engine is connected to the camshaft via a chain or gear system, so that when the crankshaft turns the camshaft follows.
-When the camshaft turns, a lifter pushes a pushrod which open and closes the engine’s valves.
+When the camshaft turns, a lifter pushes a pushrod that opens and closes the engine’s valves.
 You can already see how this engine style gets both of its names.
 The valves rest on top of the engine, and lifting them to bring in airflow and push out exhaust requires the use of a pushrod.

 Overhead Cam Engines

 When we’re talking about OHC engines there are two important style distinctions: Single and double overhead cam designs (SOHC and DOHC).
-SOHC units have one camshaft that is responsible for both intake and exhaust valves, while as in a DOHC two camshafts exist in each cylinder head, one operating the intake and the other operating the exhaust valves.
+SOHC units have one camshaft that is responsible for both intake and exhaust valves.
+In a DOHC, two camshafts exist in each cylinder head, one operating the intake and the other operating the exhaust valves.